 1. Tendency to imitate the source-text structure.

 2. Tendency to use commas to reflect the pauses you make when speaking.

 Imitating the source-text structure

-So, when you translate, it is easy to reproduce an identical structure to that of the original text.
+Punctuation use in Spanish and English differs.
+When you translate, it is easy to reproduce an identical structure to that of the original text.
 This also happens to me, I must confess.

 Particularly when you work with CAT Tools, it’s so easy to simply copy source to target, keeping the same structure.

 I know it’s very tempting to translate, for instance, the English hyphen with a hyphen.
 Even though it would be equivalent to a colon, or just a comma, in Spanish.

 For instance: Literature – An Introduction to Contemporary Poetry.
 Translated: «Literatura – Una introducción a la poesía contemporánea» [sic], instead of replacing the hyphen with a colon.